hirod build (lowered 2012 double cab long bed)

 Csjumper.
 Really accommodating.
 Knowledgeable.
 Values customer service and willing to sit down and walk you through issues over the phone.
 Great customer service.
 Has pride in his product line.

 Cboy808.
 Patient guy.
 If you want to design your own stickers, see this guy.
 For the amount of time he spent trying to get my logo just right, I didn't pay him enough.
 Spent about 3 days and over 30 emails to get it how I wanted it.
+But its perfect.
+Going for round two and same great service.

-Fat bobs garage and spec.
+Fat bobs garage and spc.
 Got my light racing control arms from fat bobs.
 Unfortunately it came from china with the wrong ball joints.
 Within two days of letting them know, I had the correct ones in hand.
 Good product and good customer service.
 The guys at fat bobs are willing to flat rate box your stuff if it'll fit.
 That's plus points in my book.

 Amazon.
 If they got it and it qualifies for free shipping, I'm almost guarantee buying it from them.
 Sorry, can't beat it.
 What customer service?
 Do they know their product?
 No. But cheap!